ItalyPaleAle/svelte-spa-router/README.md

 ## Using svelte-spa-router

-You can include the router in any project using Svelte 4.
+You can include the router in any project using Svelte 3 or 4.

 ### Install from NPM